 To enhance targeted Africa-Australia partnerships through a network of collaborative research and education initiatives.

 AAUN improves the capacity and connectivity of academic talent across the two continents.
-Through working with research institutions across the two continents.
 Through working with research institutions, business and government, AAUN seeks to deliver sustainable solutions to our joint challenges.